 Using braided rope to make footwear have been around since many thousand years.
 There are different accounts claiming it´s originating from Spain or France where other reports say Egypt.

 During the 13th century the shoe we know as espadrille was born in the Pyrenees at the French-Spanish border.
 Espadrilles were worn by the infantry of the King of Aragon.
 At the same time the production spread to great extent.
 In the beginning of the 14th century Mauléon (a French city located in the Atlantic Pyrenees) began producing and selling big quantities of espadrilles.
-At the time there was also production in the pyrenean region of the Basque country (northern Spain) and in Catalonia, Spain.
+At the time there was also production in the Pyrenean region of Basque (northern Spain) as well as in Catalonia, Spain.

 During the 15th century, Spanish colonizers brought espadrilles to America.

 The big fashion breakthrough came in the 1940s when Hollywood icons as Lauren Bacall and Rita Hayworth featured espadrilles on the movie screen.

 Further In the early 70s the iconic fashion designer Yves Saint Laurent had and idea to create an espadrille with a wedge heel.
 During a trade show in Paris Yves Saint Laurent visited a espadrille supplier founded in 1976 called Castañer.
 They had never made a heeled espadrille before but was up for the task.

 The model was a success and espadrilles have been part of the fashion picture since.

 Normally the espadrille shoe is made on top of a base of rope in jute or similar material.
 One end of this rope is fastened on a wood mold and then the mold is circulated, gathering the rope around itself.
 This creates a platform of the jute rope which is put into a warm steel mold to achieve desired shape and density.

-To ensure durability for the outsole a rubber sheet is added by a vulcanization process.
+To ensure durability for the outsole a rubber sheet is added by a vulcanization process (read more here).